zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 The library is designed to raise specific errors when encountering issues during the pre-processing and post-processing stages:

 - `ValueError`: Raised when a column contains values outside the allowed range for integers, when there are too many unique strings, or when encountering an unsupported data type.
-- `TypeError`: Raised when an operation is attempted on a data type that is not supported by the operation.
+Raised also when an operation is attempted on a data type that is not supported by the operation.

 ## Example Workflow